3 simple steps

 I’m not the main breadwinner: do I need life insurance?

-Sadly, this leaves their families very much at risk should anything happen unexpectedly.
+It’s a common assumption that if you work part time or are an at-home parent, you don’t need to take out life insurance.
+Sadly, this leaves families very much at risk should anything happen unexpectedly.
 The surviving parent, or perhaps grandparents, aunts or uncles, might need to give up work to care for the children.
 If they are able to remain in work, they might need to pay for extra support such as cleaning, childcare and after-school clubs.
 Having the right life insurance in place will allow them to focus on supporting the children through bereavement, without having to worry about paying the bills.

-Should we get joint life insurance for parents?
+Should parents get joint life insurance?

 Remember, however, that most joint life insurance policies pay out only once, on the first death, leaving the surviving parent potentially without cover and needing to take out a new policy.
 Also, however much you might think as new parents that you’ll remain with your partner for life, break-ups and divorce do happen and two single policies can make things easier when separating the finances.